garbados/distributed-storage-mesh/README.md

 ## How It Works

 Consider a distributed system where peers exchange and request information.
-They interact with by exchanging [capabilities](https://garbados.github.io/my-blog/conceptual-intro-to-spritely-goblins.html).
+They interact by exchanging [capabilities](https://garbados.github.io/my-blog/conceptual-intro-to-spritely-goblins.html).
 The DSM requires a few capabilities, which have expected parameters and outputs.
 Specifically: the ability to encode content, and the ability to store blocks.

 When a user saves content, the *content provider* chunks it into blocks and then encrypts them with a *convergence key*.
-This key is used to affect [convergent encryption](https://en.wikipedia.org/wiki/Convergent_encryption), so that the same content with the same key will always encode to the same blocks.
+This key is used to perform [convergent encryption](https://en.wikipedia.org/wiki/Convergent_encryption), so that the same content with the same key will always encode to the same blocks.
 This encoding process follows the [ERIS](https://eris.codeberg.page/) specification.